 Begin our day walking in the Old City of Bethlehem and it’s quarters “Star Street”.
 Visit Bethlehem Icon Centre, located in Hosh Abu Jarour; one of the old quarters of Bethlehem were the locals of Bethlehem live.
 Visit a second Hosh called the Syriac Quarter.
 A stop by the old entrance of Bethlehem; it’s believed that Joseph and Mary passed from here on their way to Bethlehem.

 Visit Al Badd Museum for Olive Oil Production, also called Badd Jackaman, The museum is situated in the Old City of Bethlehem and dates back as far as the 19th century.
 The Museum houses many ethnographic and archaeological artefacts featuring the entire process of oil production.
 The exhibit shows the many uses for oil, such as, lamps, medicine, food, soap and even cosmetics.
-“Opening hours: 08:00-14:30 Monday through Saturday”
+“Opening hours: 08:00-14:30 Monday to Friday and Saturdays”

 Afterwards, continue to Manger Square where we will stop to have coffee before entering the Nativity Church.